jelmerdemaat/happy-focus/readme.md

 # Happy focus

+> Make Chrome and IE responsibly lose focus when the user is clicking inputs

 Once you style `button`s or `input`s away from their defaults, the `:focus` state and its styles will show and retain **on click** in all recent Chrome versions or IE >= 9.
 In IE9 specifically, default `:focus` styles even show when not applying custom styles.
 And then your designer will complain about this. :wink:

 ## Solution